 Relative values ask you to indicate if you want to see [more than/is/less than] [X days/hours] [ago/ahead].

 Absolute values ask you to indicate [more than/is/less than/is unknown/has any value] of a specific date.

-As soon as you’re satisfied with the layout of your report, you can save it.
-By saving a report, you basically created a template for a report, with all columns already set in place.
-The report will be updated as soon as more cards are created.
+Once you’re satisfied with the layout of your report, you can save it.
+By saving a report, you're basically creating a template for the report, with all columns already set in place.
+The report will be updated whenever more cards fit the established criteria/filters.
 The possibility to save your reports is especially useful if you want to measure different things within one single Pipe.